10 ITIL best practices to implement in 2025

 What is ITIL?

-Information Technology Infrastructure Library, or ITIL, serves as a set of best practices for IT service management (ITSM), focusing on aligning technical services with the needs of companies.
+ITIL serves as a set of best practices for IT service management that focuses on aligning technical services with the needs of the company.
 It offers a comprehensive framework for identifying, planning, delivering, and supporting IT services, aiming to improve efficiency, achieve predictable service levels, and ensure better customer satisfaction.
 ITIL is organized into five core volumes, each addressing a different aspect of service management: service strategy, service design, service transition, service operation, and continual service improvement (CSI).

 Why are ITIL best practices important?

-Providing IT professionals with a clear set of guidelines allows them to respond to incidents and changes in a systematic manner.
-With a clear blueprint, employees can quickly identify the root causes of problems, implement corrective actions, and prevent future occurrences.
-This structured approach not only minimizes service disruptions, but also improves a company’s ability to adapt to new technologies and evolving business requirements.
+Providing IT professionals with a clear set of guidelines allows them to respond to incidents and changes in a more systematic manner.
+With a clear blueprint in hand, employees can quickly identify the root causes of problems, implement corrective actions, and prevent future occurrences.
+This structured approach not only minimizes service disruptions, but also improves the company’s ability to adapt to new technologies and evolving business requirements.

 Additionally, ITIL's framework emphasizes the importance of learning from past experiences and continuously refining processes to achieve better outcomes.
 By documenting best practices, organizations create a valuable knowledge base that can be leveraged for training new employees, facilitating cross-functional collaboration, and driving innovation.